carlfranklin/LocalizationInBlazorServer/README.md

 ## Summary

-In this episode, we built a **Hosted Blazor WebAssembly** application, and we added localization support.
+In this episode, we built a **Blazor Server** application, and we added localization support.

 We made use of the `Microsoft.Extensions.Localization NuGet` package, to leverage localization services, and used `AddLocalization`, and the `IStringLocalizer` interface, to accomplish that.